laudcharlesochei/aws-course-lab-manual/lab-07-7/README.md

-# Lab: Microservices Development, Configuration, and Deployment Using GitHub Codespaces and Docker
+# Lab: Configuring, Deploying and Testing Microservices Using GitHub Codespaces and Docker

 ## Lab Overview